getapper/generator-g-next/README.md

 ### yo g-next:spa

+- It should create the SPA in the `./spas` folder
-- It should create a page that will act as a SPA, so all the subroutes should be caught by react-router instead of passing through Next
+- It should create a page that will render the SPA, so all the subroutes should be caught by react-router instead of passing through Next
-- The SPA should have its own redux-store, created at the top level inside the `redux-stores` folder
+- The SPA should have its own redux-store

 ### yo g-next:pkg-mongo